Awards for Excellence in Planning

 Awards for Excellence in Planning Sub-Committee Members (2020):

-- Emilie Adin MCIP, RPP – City of North Vancouver
+- Emilie Adin MCIP, RPP – Chair, City of New Westminster

 - Anthony Kittel MCIP, RPP - City of Toronto

 - Neal LaMontagne MCIP, RPP - UBC Campus & Community Planning

 - Leanne Taylor MCIP, RPP - City of Victoria